A beginner's guide to hostelling: what to pack and what to do

 Say hello to people.
 Strike up a conversation.
 Ask where they’ve been and where they are going.
 Give and receive tips.
-Grab some more ideas on this article about how to make friends while travelling solo.
+Try to make more meaningful connections and maybe, eventually, you'll gain a new lifelong friend.

-First times only happen once, so enjoy every second and Instagram the hell out of it (using the hashtag #BOBCANADA if you are travelling this country)!
+First times only happen once, so enjoy every second and Instagram the hell out of it!